 - Explore the Alps

-Here’s a link to a few day trips, in case you’re worried about figuring it all out on your own.
+Here’s a few day trips from Milan, in case you’re worried about figuring it all out on your own.

 Verona